epccs/MacGyver/BlinkLED/README.md

 ...
 ```

 Ping TWI with each LED toggle; imon does not show updates if it is swamped with pings.
+The twi0_mc lib was first checked and then twi0_bsd was debuged and then ran (it is not much of a test but is a start).